chris-ramon/thesis-graphql-go/Thesis.md

 ### Functional Requirements: Implementation

 - The implementation must be written in the Go programming language.
-- The implementation should follow the design and operational behavior defined in `graphql-js` up to version 0.6.0 to ensure conceptual alignment with the original reference.
+- It must align with the GraphQL implementation in `graphql-js` up to version 0.6.0.
-- The GraphQL Specification must serve as a complementary guideline to ensure standards compliance.
+- The GraphQL Specification should serve as a secondary reference when needed.

 ### Non-Functional Requirements: Implementation

 #### Portability
-- The system must support execution across major operating systems to ensure accessibility and usability in diverse environments.
+- The system should be cross-platform, running on various operating systems.
-- It must be compatible with the canonical Go runtime, avoiding reliance on `cgo` for enhanced cross-platform portability and deployment simplicity.
+- It must rely on the canonical Go runtime, avoiding dependencies on C-based bindings (non-cgo).

 #### Security
-- Security practices endorsed by the Go community must be integrated to ensure the system’s robustness against vulnerabilities.
+- The implementation must adhere to Go community best practices for secure software development.

 #### Maintainability
-- The implementation must follow Go’s best practices for both public API design and internal architectural organization.
+- The project should follow Go best practices for API design and internal architecture.
-- A continuous integration (CI) pipeline must be integrated to support automated validation and quality control.
+- A continuous integration (CI) pipeline must be integrated.
-- The source code must be sufficiently documented with inline comments to aid in code comprehension and review.
+- The codebase should include meaningful comments to enhance readability and maintainability.
-- A code coverage tool should be included to measure and improve test comprehensiveness.
+- A code coverage tool must be incorporated to ensure testing reliability.
-- Community interaction should be supported via a website-integrated discussion/chat tool.
+- The project should offer a community discussion channel, such as a website chat.
-- Examples illustrating common usage scenarios must be included for developer onboarding and adoption.
+- Example code must be included for common use cases.

 #### Reliability
-- The system must be maintained as an open-source project.
+- The project must be developed and maintained as open-source.
-- It must adopt an open-source workflow, including peer reviews, to ensure transparency, continuous improvement, and code integrity.
+- The workflow should leverage collaborative tools such as code reviews to ensure quality and resilience.

 #### Scalability
-- The project must be adopted and validated through its use in external open-source communities, demonstrating practical scalability.
+- The implementation must be designed to accommodate the growing adoption of the open-source community.

 #### Performance
 - The implementation must include benchmark tests within its unit tests to evaluate performance metrics.

 #### Reusability
-- The implementation must avoid dependencies on third-party Go libraries to ensure it can be reused and embedded into a wide range of projects.
+- The project must be self-contained with zero dependencies on other Go open-source libraries.

 #### Flexibility
+- The API design must maintain minimal deviations from `graphql-js` to ensure design parity.

+### Functional Requirements: Compatibility Validation

+- The compatibility validation tool must compare the internal type systems of `graphql-js` and `graphql-go` using GraphQL introspection.
+- It must be executable from the command line interface (CLI).
-- Any deviations from `graphql-js` must be minimal and well-justified, ensuring compatibility in both API and runtime behavior.
+- The tool must be developed in Go and may leverage existing open-source Go libraries.

+### Non-Functional Requirements: Compatibility Validation

+#### Portability
+- The tool must run across various operating systems using the canonical Go runtime.

+#### Security
+- Security measures must align with Go best practices.

+#### Maintainability
+- The codebase must follow Go best practices and include code comments.
+- A code coverage tool must be integrated.
+- It must include runnable scripts for common CLI interactions.
+- Example usages should be provided to facilitate learning and integration.

+#### Reliability
+- The tool must be open-source and developed through a workflow that emphasizes transparency and peer review.

+#### Scalability
-- The architecture must be flexible enough to support future extensions and enhancements without major refactors.
+- The implementation must support growing contributions and use within the open-source community.

+#### Performance
+- The tool must utilize caching mechanisms to avoid redundant operations or downloads.

+#### Reusability
+- The tool must be easily integrable into other Go-based CLI projects.

+#### Flexibility
+- It must support the addition of new CLI features without significant architectural changes.

 ---